gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 more.

-The annotation-based configuration model is an alternative to XML-based configuration using [spring-data-gemfire-name]'s XML namespace.
+The annotation-based configuration model is an alternative to XML-based configuration using Spring Data for VMware GemFire's XML namespace.
 With XML, you could use the `gfe` XML schema for configuration and the `gfe-data` XML schema for data access.
-For more details. see [Bootstrapping [vmware-gemfire-short-name] with the Spring Container](bootstrap.html).
+For more details. see [Bootstrapping GemFire with the Spring Container](bootstrap.html).

 <p class="note"><strong>Note</strong>: The annotation-based
-configuration model does not support the configuration of [vmware-gemfire-short-name]'s WAN components and topology.</p>
+configuration model does not support the configuration of GemFire's WAN components and topology.</p>

-Like Spring Boot, [spring-data-gemfire-name]'s annotation-based configuration model was designed as an opinionated, convention-over-configuration approach for using [vmware-gemfire-short-name].
+Like Spring Boot, Spring Data for VMware GemFire's annotation-based configuration model was designed as an opinionated, convention-over-configuration approach for using GemFire.
 Indeed, this annotation-based configuration model was inspired by Spring Boot as well as several other Spring and Spring Data projects, collectively.

 By following convention, all annotations provide reasonable and sensible defaults for all configuration attributes.
-The default value for a given annotation attribute directly corresponds to the default value provided in [vmware-gemfire-short-name] for the same configuration property.
+The default value for a given annotation attribute directly corresponds to the default value provided in GemFire for the same configuration property.

-The intention is to let you enable [vmware-gemfire-short-name] features or an embedded services by declaring the appropriate annotation on your Spring `@Configuration` or `@SpringBootApplication` class without needing to unnecessarily configure a large number of properties just to use the
+The intention is to let you enable GemFire features or an embedded services by declaring the appropriate annotation on your Spring `@Configuration` or `@SpringBootApplication` class without needing to unnecessarily configure a large number of properties just to use the